genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 When the `startProcess` command is called and the classpath is being calculated, if the jar is a framework jar (anything matching the pattern __genesis-\*.jar__), then the name of the jar is modified to use a wildcard for the maintenance version.

-As an example, if an application was compiled against version 6.7.0 of the platform, then it would have as a dependency:
+As an example, if an application is compiled against version 6.7.0 of the platform, then it has this dependency:

 ```
 genesis-db-6.7.0.jar